AusTrakka/austrakka2-cli/README.md

-# Trakka CLI
+# AusTrakka CLI

-Command line interface for Trakka APIs.
+Command line interface for AusTrakka APIs.

 ## Getting started with the CLI

-The Trakka CLI is a command-line interface for interacting with the Trakka platform.
+The AusTrakka CLI is a command-line interface for interacting with the AusTrakka platform.
-To use it, you will need an Trakka account which grants the relevant roles and permissions in any organisation or project you wish to interact with.
+To use it, you will need an AusTrakka account which grants the relevant roles and permissions in any organisation or project you wish to interact with.

 The CLI can be used for several purposes, including: